Lissy93/dashy/README.md

 ## Config Editor ⚙️
 > For full config documentation, see: [**Configuring**](./docs/configuring.md)

 From the Settings Menu in Dashy, you can download, backup, edit and rest your config.
 An interactive editor makes editing the config file easy, it will tell you if you've got any errors.
 After making your changes, you can either apply them locally, or export into your main config file.
-After saving to the config file to the disk, the app will need to be rebuilt.
-This will happen automatically, but may take a few minutes.
-You can also manually trigger a rebuild from the Settings Menu.
+After saving to the config file to the disk, the app will be rebuilt automatically, you can also manually trigger a rebuild from the Settings Menu.

 A full list of available config options can be found [here](./docs/configuring.md).
 It's recommend to make a backup of your configuration, as you can then restore it into a new instance of Dashy, without having to set it up again. [json2yaml](https://www.json2yaml.com/) is very useful for converting between YAML to JSON and visa versa.

 <p align="center">
   <img alt="Workspace view demo" src="https://raw.githubusercontent.com/Lissy93/dashy/master/docs/assets/config-editor-demo.gif" width="600" />